rorg314/Portfolio/README.md

 - The [PythonStyleGuide](./Documentation/PythonStyleGuide.md) contains the writing style guide for python that I produced for Uni-Soft, in line with PEP-8 and the company preferences.
 - The [WordpressMAMPReadme](./Documentation/WordpressMAMPReadme.md) contains a readme for installing and restoring a backup copy of a cached WordPress site with MAMP, and how to edit various aspects of the site templates in PHP.

+# Machine Learning

+Due to privacy agreements, I am unable to showcase my work on the SegNet algorithm that was conducted at Uni-Soft.
+However, I can share the example code that I wrote and found useful when first starting machine learning and following the course 'Machine Learning for Physicsits' from the Max Planck Institute.
+These examples can be found in the [ML-Physicists-Examples](https://github.com/rorg314/ML-Physicists-Examples) repository.

 # Blockchain

 The [Blockchain](./Blockchain) folder contains resources I produced whilst at Uni-Soft systems covering various aspects of blockchain technology (documents have been converted to markdown files for ease of viewing in GitHub).